Temu vs Amazon

 positive ●●●●○ termsEU consumer rights preserved

-Temu explicitly says EU and French consumer protections still apply.
-That helps preserve statutory remedies like repair, replacement, price reduction, or refund despite platform terms.
+Temu says EU and French consumer protections still apply, including conformity guarantees and remedies like repair, replacement, price reduction, or refund.
+That means the terms do not try to contract away core statutory buyer rights.

 -

-positive ●●●●○ privacyGDPR rights offered
+positive ●●●●○ privacyGDPR rights listed clearly

 -